 But civil society groups in Durban are concerned that this vision for African agriculture will lead to land grabs, farmer poverty and food insecurity, and only worsen global climate change.

 Teresa Anderson of the Gaia Foundation says “An agreement on Agriculture at COP17 would supposedly be a consolation prize to Africa for failure on legally binding targets – but the consolation prize is a poisoned chalice.
 It will lead to land grabs and deliver African farmers into the hands of fickle carbon markets.”

 “This is a diversion, and a betrayal of the real need to reduce emissions.
 It will only worsen climate change and food insecurity.”
 Adds Helena Paul of EcoNexus.

-trapping farmers in debt & poverty
+Trapping farmers in debt and poverty